twin-bridges/ansible-ons/day1/loops/loops_ex3.md

 1. Create a new Playbook to iterate over the list of IP addresses in your variables.
 This time, use the "loop" syntax instead of "with_items".

-2. Add a second task to acheive the same result as done previously with the "with_dict" syntax, but this time using a loop.
-We haven't covered filters yet, but a filter will be necessary to acheive the same output.
+2. Add a second task to achieve the same result as done previously with the "with_dict" syntax, but this time using a loop.
+We haven't covered filters yet, but a filter will be necessary to achieve the same output.
 A filter essentially transforms data.
 In this case, we need a filter to convert the dictionary to a list of key/value pairs.
 Your loop clause should look similar to:

 ```
 loop: "{{ my_acl | dict2items }}"